kelkelatl/kelkelatl.github.io/docs/events.md

 ## Temp Notes
 * **December 12, 2025 16:50** Baby-driven text message to "Mom" letting her know that things were progressing on the job search (replacement ID obtained, replacement SS card ordered, etc).
 Follow-up call (initiated because unable to receive her text reply), during the call she inquired about my voicemail to Katrina inquiring if I'd been kicked out of Welcome House, she volunteered that she couldn't send any money to which I responded I wasn't looking for any.
 She also asked if I was on my medication (not something my mother never asked or knew I took).
 No mention of "plate" verification question.
 Call lasted 9:45.
-* **December 14, 2025 (CNTX)** Kelvin is a gay total top, has discussed openly how he likes to fuck other tops (that its a turn-on) and boasted about fucking some tops repeatedly (it is a gentler way of saying, "I have a really big dick").
+* **December 14, 2025 (CNTX)** Kelvin is a gay total top, has discussed openly how he likes to fuck other tops (that its a turn-on) and boasted about fucking some tops repeatedly (it is a gentler way of saying, "I have/had a really big dick").
 Kelvin never discloses names so tops do contact him from time to time.
+* **December 14, 2025 (CNTX)** "Florida"  like "New York" or "Chicago" is a command for Baby related to the penis)
+* **December 14, 2025 (CNTX)** A black male with a BBC is a "Coca-Cola" and all others are "Pepsi".
+- **December 14, 2025 (CNTX)** For the past week 99X (Atlanta rock station) has been blasted into the courtyard outside of Kelvin's window, on-air pwesonaliriwa oe xommwecials the "lous radio" is only loud for brief periods of time and hasreturned several times after only a couple minutes of silence.
+- **December 14, 2025 (CNTX)** Kelvin's neighbor directly across the hall has not opened his door in over a week (based on the notice taped on his door).
+- **December 14, 2025 (CNTX)** Welcome House security personnel was Vera (until 8pm) and Boyd (after 8pm).

 * **December 14, 2025 12:17** Ty (Nigha777) sends message on NKP with subject "Ass needs to get fucked" and content "Normally a top but all this ice got me burning"
 * **December 14, 2025 12:51** Kelvin responds to Ty with "Damn I'd love to get high with you and put out the fire.
 I'm located downtown, no transportation.
 I can host but it's not the greatest place to host."
 * **December 14, 2025 12:56 - 13:50** Kelvin and Ty exchange messages, Ty wants to come over quickly and has party supplies.
 Ty is taking an Uber and is supposed to message when he's 5 minutes away in the Uber.
 Ty texts at 13:42 the Uber's description and that the Uber would pick him up in six minutes.
 Kelvin responds "LMK when you're 5 minutes away from my door."
 At 13:50 Ty responds "My bad I got here quicker than I thought.
 I am outside."
 When Kelvin went outside, Ty didn't recognize him at all, Kelvin had to ask him if he had just taken an Uber to Welcome House.
-(This suggests Kelvin was not messaging Ty.)
+(This suggests Kelvin was not messaging Ty.
+* **December 14, 2025 13:51** Ty (Nigha777) arrived at Welcome House (way faster than expected/communicated).
 * **December 14, 2025 13:55** In Kelvin's room Ty states he'd like to get some crack and that crack makes him want to suck dick.
 Kelvin tells him no one in the building takes CashApp and the two walk to Greyhound to get funds from the ATM.
+* **December 14, 2025 13:57** Oink received on NKP from "KinkyNewb" in Winter Garden, FL.
+This suggests a "Florida" command being issued to Baby.

-* **December 14, 2025 15:00** After smoking crystal methamphetamine and crack cocaine (Ty only) Kelvin takes off his sweat pants and is now wearing only basketball shorts.
-Kelvin plays with himself and becomes engorged.
+* **December 14, 2025 15:00** After smoking crystal methamphetamine and crack cocaine (Ty only) Kelvin takes off his sweat pants and begins wearing only basketball shorts (freeballing).
+Kelvin plays with himself and becomes engorged (Baby inhibited erection).
 Ty does not say anything indicating he wants to suck dick anymore, nor any of the typical comments Kelvin receives in a similar situation with a gay male.
 This suggests Ty is not homosexual.
 * **December 14, 2025 15:47** Kelvin sends Ty a message on NKP while in Joe's room: "You feeling better or am I repulsive to you or something??"
 Kelvin tells (multiple times) Ty to check NKP for the message.
 Ty never acknowledges (in-person) or sends a response.
 (This suggests Kelvin was not messaging Ty.)

-* **December 14, 2025 13:51** Ty (Nigha777) arrived at Welcome House (way faster than expected/communicated).
-* **December 14, 2025 13:57** Oink received on NKP from "KinkyNewb" in Winter Garden, FL.
+- CNTX Only IAAD messages this weekend and a longer conversation with Bradford (OpenMinfedAtlanta) which was an extended IAAD conversation.
+- **December 13, 2025 16:36** Kelvin sends Bradford a message with subject "Let's get high!" and content "Let's get high and get you laid."
+- **December 13, 2025 17:52** Bradford responds (to "Let's get high!")
+"What are odds you can get some black guys to do a train on my hole or one at a time.
+And you know I love white trash and blue collar workers."
+- **December 14, 2025 13:15** Bradford sends message with subject "You didn't answer, how many" and content "Guys can we line up to wreck my hole or get higj woun"

+- **December 14, 2025 13:50** Kelvin responds (to "You didn't answer, how many") "I have no idea"
 * **Dedember 14, 2025 15:40** Ty wanted to leave my room, because of the window which I tolc him is nothing to be concerned about, so we went to Joe's room.
 Joe was listening to rap when we entered, then switched to a Discovery type TV show on his phone but the video had a lot of commentary about what was going on in the room and referred to Ty the way Joe did upon arrival ss "Turbo Ty."
 After a little DSC I began to add to the chronologu, when Joe switched to German rock and told us the dong was about "work etthic."
 Joe made enough dick comments to be noticed by me and continued working on his artwork which he had displayed on the wall.
 - Penis in the art
 - Joe...
 Guns and videos.